the-events-calendar/the-events-calendar/readme.txt

 The Events Calendar allows you to create and manage events with ease from right within your WordPress dash; no shortcode is needed (nor is one available).
 With Events Calendar PRO, you can go even further with recurring events, more calendar views (including Day and Week), Location Search, more widget options, and much more.

 Plus, Events Calendar PRO users get access to our premium support forums.
 Need help or have a question?
 Post there and we'll get back to you within 24 hours (during the week).
-We're proud of our great support team and want to help you kick butt with Events Calendar PRO.
+We're proud of our great support team and want to help you crush it with Events Calendar PRO.

 = Features =